PubInv/freespireco/proposal.md

 an invention which is not shared is without value to humanity; but publication for us can range from a simple GitHub repo to a full journal paper.

+## "Small-run" Production

+As devices become ready for use, we believe the strategy of moving to "small-run production" of protypes, on the scale of 10s rather than 100s, allows for both hiqh-quality testing and compelling demonstrations of the value of the technology.
+As project reach "small-run production" readiness, additional money is required, which we estimate at $50,000 per project.
+"Small-run production" devices do not take on regulatory approval, but are aimed at research and testing institutions.
+This strategy has been moderately effective for the VentMon, which produced and gave away 30 units.

+These small-run machines do not have to be given away gratis, but at such small scale of production and in order to support the non-profit and research community, we do not expect to recoup much of the costs of these production runs.

+If we assume two of our six main devices will reach "small-run" readiness in the first year, we will need about $100,000 more to produce these small runs.
+If we fail to obtain readiness of our prototypes for small-run production, this expense will not be incurred.

 ## Budget